Healthdirect Free Australian health advice you can count on.

 How does intermittent fasting work?

-Research into the other ways that intermittent fasting works, such as if it affects how your body processes energy while you are fasting, is being done.
-There are no conclusive results released on this yet.
+There is research being done into the other ways that intermittent fasting affects your body.
+It may influence your metabolism and how your body processes energy.
+There are no conclusive results on this yet.

 What are examples of intermittent fasting?

-There are many different ways you can do intermittent fasting.
+There are many ways you can do intermittent fasting.
 Different types include:

-• time restricted eating, such as the 16:8 plan when you eat for an 8-hour window in a day and then fast for the remaining 16 hours of the day
+• Time restricted eating — a daily pattern of eating and fasting windows.
+This includes the 16:8 plan, where you eat for an 8-hour window in a day and then fast for the remaining 16 hours of the day.

-• eat-stop-eat when you fast for 24 hours 1 or 2 days a week
+• Eat-stop-eat or alternate day fasting — when you fast for 24 hours 1 or 2 days a week and eat freely the rest of the time.

 Is intermittent fasting safe?